htw-imi-showtime/showtime-website/content/ws24/master/m3-ergovision/techstack.md

 Pinia is a modern and lightweight alternative to Vuex for Vue 3.
 It provides a simple and intuitive API for managing the state of the application, making it easier to build scalable and maintainable applications.

 [Python](https://python.org)<br>
 Python is a versatile and high-level programming language that is widely used for web development, data analysis, artificial intelligence, and scientific computing.
-By leveraging Python, the team was able to build the backend of VeloScape, implement complex business logic, and ensure seamless communication between the frontend and the database.
+By leveraging Python, the team was able to build the backend of ErgoScape, implement complex business logic, and ensure seamless communication between the frontend and the database.

 [Django](https://djangoproject.com)<br>
 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 It follows the DRY (Don't Repeat Yourself) principle and focuses on automating as much as possible.
-By leveraging Django, the team was able to build a robust and scalable backend for VeloScape, ensuring efficient data management and seamless integration with the frontend.
+By leveraging Django, the team was able to build a robust and scalable backend for ErgoScape, ensuring efficient data management and seamless integration with the frontend.
 {{</section>}}

 {{<section title="Codebase & Communication">}}